Figma to Webflow plugin and app

 Conflict resolution

-If conflicts arise (e.g., missing elements in Figma that exist in Webflow), the App offers three resolution options:
+If conflicts arise (e.g., missing elements in Figma that exist in Webflow), you can resolve them in one of three ways:

-• Accept changes – removes the element(s) in the component from Webflow
+• Accept changes — removes the element(s) in Webflow

-• Create a new component – keeps the component’s changes without maintaining sync.
+• Create a new component — keeps the changes but ends syncing

 How to remove the Figma to Webflow plugin

-You can remove the Figma to Webflow plugin from your Workspace or one of your sites depending on where you originally authorized the plugin’s access.
+You can remove the plugin from your Workspace or from individual sites, depending on where you originally authorized it.

 How to remove the plugin from your Workspace